3 Well Data File Formats

 3.3.2 Opening a DLIS File

-Like most binary formats, you can’t just open a DLIS file in a text editor and scroll through the contents like we can with las and csv files.
+Like most binary formats, you cannot just open a DLIS file in a text editor and scroll through the contents like we can with LAS and CSV files.
 DLISIO handles the decoding of the binary file for you.

 from dlisio import dlis